mundimark/quickrefs/HTML.md

 ## `<br>` -  Hard Line Break

 ```
-Leave two spaces at the end of a line to do a line break.••↵
+Leave two spaces at the end of a line to do a line break.··↵
-This is a new line.••↵
+This is a new line.··↵
 This is another new line.
 ```